Getting Lost Again

 Having spent the last night in a hotel, which was fairly civilised for us, we were fully refreshed and we got cracking early after a light breakfast.

 The plan for today was to find our way out of Sarajevo and head for the isolated mountain village of Lukomir, which has a population of around 13 Bosniak people on the Bjelašnica mountain.
-This is one of Europes last remote villages.
+This is one of Europe’s last remote villages.

 We were planning on having a look around the beautiful area and then later in the day we would continue and hope to either camp wild, a room, or find a campsite.
 We had no idea where we would land.

 Getting out of Sarajevo was easier said than done.
-The city has a one way system, we wanted to head out of the city to the southwest.
+The city has a one-way system, we wanted to head out of the city to the southwest.

-Luckily the city driving is fairly easy, there is a big circular oneway system around the centre, it takes about 10 minutes to go around.
+Luckily city driving is fairly easy, there is a big circular oneway system around the centre, it takes about 10 minutes to go around.
 The previous day we did it several times, so by now we were the experts!
 Once we got to the western end of the system we headed south over one of the bridges and eventually with a few missed turnings found our way out, with some amusing giggles.

 Before we got too far, we needed a few supplies before we headed up to Lukomir, I was anticipating wild camping up on the mountains somewhere, as without decent scale maps or a working GPS I was a little vague on how exactly to get there or what to expect.
 So wanted to be prepared for whatever happens.